mtrebi/thread-pool/README.md

 ```

-Again, we create a std:.function, but, note that this time its template type is **void()**.
+Again, we create an std:.function, but, note that this time its template type is **void()**.
 Independently of the function _f_ and its parameters _args_ this _wrapperfun_ the return type will always be **void**.
 Since all functions _f_ may have different return types, the only way to store them in a container (our Queue) is wrapping them with a generic void function.
 Here, we are just declaring this _wrapperfunc_ to execute the actual task _taskptr_ that will execute the bound function _func_.

 ```c